-Table 1: Applications Properties/Characteristics Applications/Uses Chemical Intermediate for Resins Polyester resins (fibers, containers and films) Resin esters as plasticizers (adhesives, lacquers and enamels) Alkyd-type resins (synthetic rubbers, adhesives, surface coatings) Solvent Coupler Stabilizer against gel formation Freezing Point Depression Deicing fluids (aircraft, runway) Heat transfer fluids (gas compressors, heating, ventilating, air conditioning, process chillers, ice rinks) All-weather automotive antifreeze and coolants Water-based formulations (adhesives, latex paints, asphalt emulsions) Solvent Medium for suspending conductive salt in electrolytic capacitors Humectant Textile fibers Paper Leather Adhesives Glue Chemical Intermediate Solvents
+Table 1: Applications

+Properties/Characteristics Applications/Uses Chemical Intermediate for Resins Polyester resins (fibers, containers and films) Resin esters as plasticizers (adhesives, lacquers and enamels) Alkyd-type resins (synthetic rubbers, adhesives, surface coatings) Solvent Coupler Stabilizer against gel formation Freezing Point Depression Deicing fluids (aircraft, runway) Heat transfer fluids (gas compressors, heating, ventilating, air conditioning, process chillers, ice rinks) All-weather automotive antifreeze and coolants Water-based formulations (adhesives, latex paints, asphalt emulsions) Solvent Medium for suspending conductive salt in electrolytic capacitors Humectant Textile fibersPaperLeatherAdhesivesGlue Chemical Intermediate Solvents

-Responsible Care
+Responsible Care®

-MEGlobal embraces and advocates Responsible Care®, a voluntary industry-wide commitment to safely handle our chemicals from inception in the laboratory to ultimate disposal.
-We take this commitment very seriously since it focuses on continuous improvement in not only employee health and safety, but also a cleaner environment for our employees, customers and the public.
+MEGlobal embraces and advocates Responsible Care\, a voluntary industry-wide commitment to safely handle our chemicals from inception in the laboratory to ultimate disposal.
+We take this commitment very seriously since it encourages continuous improvement in health and safety, and environmental performance for the benefit of our employees, customers, and the public.

-Additionally, our environmental, health and safety policies require, as a minimum, full compliance with all applicable laws and regulations.
+Our environmental, health and safety (EH&S) policies require, as a minimum, full compliance with all applicable laws and regulations.

-Our employees are held to a rigid set of health and safety requirements.
-They are expected to commit to our Employee Health and Safety policy (EH&S) as MEGlobal's number-one priority; to work to achieve zero personal-safety incidents and leak-free facilities; and to proactively identify and resolve EH&S issues.
-This kind of serious accountability helps us ensure the highest possible level of EH&S throughout the company.
+MEGlobal's highest priority is safety and our employees are held to a rigid set of health and safety standards.
+They work to achieve zero personal safety incidents and leak-free facilities, and to proactively identify and resolve EH&S issues.
+This kind of serious accountability helps us ensure the highest possible level of EH&S performance throughout the company.

-MEGlobal products are easy to store and handle.
-Of course, we provide current Material Safety Data Sheets that contain complete safety information for all of our products, but we also supply vital health, safety and environmental information through presentations, literature and access to a wide variety of other reference materials and information resources to give our customers the comprehensive knowledge they need to concentrate on process safety, emergency response and other areas vital to their health and safety and to the environment.
+MEGlobal's products are easy to store and handle.
+We provide current Safety Data Sheets that contain complete safety information for all of our products, but we also supply vital health, safety and environmental information through presentations, literature, and access to a wide variety of other reference materials and information resources to give our customers the comprehensive knowledge they need.

-Our Product Stewardship philosophy gives us a means to assess information on the potential health and environmental impacts of our products, helping us to take whatever steps are necessary to protect our employees, customers, the public and the environment.
+Our Product Stewardship philosophy gives us a means to assess information on the potential health and environmental impacts of our products, helping us to take steps to protect our employees, customers, the public and the environment.